Democratic Union Coalition (1996–2000): Dissolution

-The Democratic Union had effectively split up by the time of the 2000 parliamentary elections, with only the MNDP and the Mongolian Religious Democratic Party (MRDP) remaining in the coalition.
-The MPRP won an overwhelming supermajority of 72 seats in the State Great Khural, nearly wiping out the entire opposition parties from parliament.
-The coalition lost its previous 49 seats and won a single seat out of 76.
-The coalition was dissolved subsequently after the election defeat.
-The MNDP, the MSDP, the MDRP, the MRDP would later merge together into the modern-day Democratic Party on 6 December 2000.
+By the June 2000 elections, the Democratic Union had effectively split, with only the MNDP and the Mongolian Religious Democratic Party (MRDP) remaining.

+The MPRP won an overwhelming supermajority of 72 seats in the State Great Khural, nearly wiping out the entire opposition from parliament.
+The coalition lost its previous 49 seats and won a single seat.
+Subsequently, it was dissolved after the election defeat.
+The former constituents of the coalition decided to merge and found a new opposition party, a decision primarily driven by the MDP.

+The MNDP, the MSDP, the MDP, the MDRP, and the MRDP later merged into the Democratic Party of Mongolia on 6 December 2000, a date commemorating 1206, when the Mongol Empire was founded by Genghis Khan.